Outreach Ministry: Apologetics

 Know why you believe what you believe and be ready to put it into words.
 Remember, faith comes by hearing (Rom.
 10:17) not merely by seeing it lived out.

-The Outreach Ministry Manual includes this content along with some Scripture and questions to help you further think through each of the above points in light of your own practices.
+You'll find the remainder of the outline of 1 Peter 3:15-18 in the Outreach Ministry Manual which also includes some additional Scripture and questions to help you further think through each of these points in light of your own practices.